CardiacModelling/ap-nimbus/docs/RtD/running/client-direct/index.rst

 .. pull-quote::

   Please pick a secure password for the superuser.
+Please note: If the user set in DJANGO_SUPERUSER_EMAIL already exists, the account will not be reset.

 ::